 Baking a cake requires a lot of ingredients.
 Butter is one of the major requirements.
-Since the beginning of time, butter has been used to add flavor in foods.
-It can be used to cook, bake or spread on bread.
+Since the beginning of time, butter has been used to add flavor to foods.
+It can be used to cook, bake, or spread on bread.

 With so many types of butter today, American Butter or European Butter?
 It may be difficult to pinpoint the best butter to bake with.

 This article will highlight the types of butter that can bake and their differences.
 It will also disclose the benefits of having butter in your nutrition.

 Before we move on – you can use any type of oven to bake in, but we hope that you’ll consider a high quality bread maker.
 Specifically, we recommend the one below –

 - Bakes a large traditional rectangular shaped 2-pound loaf; Gluten Free and Custom Menu settings will accommodate gluten free and organic baking ingredients.

 - Bakes a large traditional rectangular shaped 2-pound loaf;Electrical Rating:120 volts

 - Dual kneading blades to knead the dough thoroughly.